Yeidep Union Bank

 - Acceptable qualifications: diploma, National Certificate in Education, Higher National Diploma, degree, or equivalent.

-- No prior work history required.
+- No prior work history is required.

 - Ability to read and communicate in English.